huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 1. [Request Workbench](/do-science/hunt-workbench/) for smooth access to Jupyter Notebooks, Python, RStudio, R, or MATLAB.

-2. [Configure MobaXterm](/do-science/tools/technical/mobaxterm) for "password-less" SSH access directly to your home machine, as well as click-based file transfers between your local machine and your home machine.
+2. [Configure MobaXterm](/do-science/tools/technical/mobaxterm) for "password-less" SSH access directly to your home machine, as well as click-based file transfers between your local computer and your home machine.

 :::